georgecode/basic_web3js_transaction_tutorial/README.md

 paste public key to chat

-wait about 1 min for conformation and funding
+wait about 1 min for conformation and funding etherscan link can show when transaction goes through

 this will act as you test account to send funds to and receive funds from
 //End sign up for gitter

+add check balance

 //Generate project keys
-Now generat another pair of keys
+Now generat another pair of keys you can do this by refreshing the react page you created

-copy and save them they will act as your project keys
+copy and save them, they will act as your project keys

 //End Generate Project Keys

+//Check account balances to make sure everything is working

+check App.js
+run it

+All amounts are in wei ~ 0.000000000000000001 Ether

+Account 1 (Your test account The one you funded on gitter) should have 3000000000000000000 wei

+Account 2 (Your Project account) should have 0 wei

+//END Check account balances

 /
 /